sovzzz/AKI-SERVER/README.md

 	- Standard/Left Behind/Prepare To Escape/Edge Of Darkness
 	- Custom profiles
 		- SPT Easy start
-			- Lots of roubles / some skills / high level
+			- Lots of money / some QoL skills level 20 / level 69
 		- SPT Zero to hero
-			- No roubles, skills, trader rep or items
+			- No money, skills, trader rep or items, only a knife
+		- SPT Developer
+			- Testing profile, level 69, most skills maxed, max trader rep
+			- USEC have all quests ready to start
+			- BEAR have all quests ready to hand in
 - Note system
 	- Add
 	- Edit